timonla/blog/diet-review-sep-2020/post.md

 This week however, seemed like a good representation for my diet in the recent weeks.
 So I am at least happy with how that turned out.
 Would be good to track time in the kitchen and actual time eating the next time.
+However, it would not have made sense to do it during this week since the tracking and taking photos took quite some time and would have distorted the actual time.
 Maybe use something like [jiffy](https://jiffy.nu/) to track it properly.

 ## New goals